Meet the Team

 Read Bio

-After four years in Baltimore's real estate title industry following her economics studies in DC, Grace found her passion with The 6th Branch in 2022.
-Starting as a volunteer in the Urban Canopy program, she quickly embraced the organization's mission.
+After four years in Baltimore’s real estate title industry following her economics studies in Washington, DC, Grace discovered her passion for community-based work when she joined The 6th Branch in 2022.
+She began as a volunteer with the Urban Canopy program, where she quickly connected with the organization’s mission.

 -